 Will travel hacking hurt my credit?

 Many travel hacking gurus recommend opening many credit cards to take advantage of sign-up bonuses.The Millennial Travel Guidebook tells you how to find cheap flights, cheap hotels, and make your money go further abroad without hurting your credit.
-It isn’t necessary to sign-up for multiple credit cards to save money on travel, but most experts believe having a few credit cards open is good for your credit.
+It isn’t necessary to sign-up for multiple credit cards to save money on travel, but most experts believe having a several credit cards open is good for your credit.

 Do I need to quit my job and become a digital nomad to take advantage of the strategies in this book?

-The Millennial Travel Guidebook has been written by all levels of travelers, including people who love their jobs and the communities where they live and work.
+The Millennial Travel Guidebook has been written for all levels of travelers, including people who love their jobs and the communities where they live and work.
 This book will help you travel more often and if you wish to travel long term you can, but it’s not a necessity.
 There are also strategies outlined in the book for people who wish to negotiate a gap year, hiatus, sabbatical, or remote work.